 |Spacebar||Expand or collapse card|

 |Shift + Enter||Add card (enter a title and press Enter again to add the card)|

 Create a Checklist of Subtasks

 You can create a checklist in a parent card from subtasks that you can mark as complete or incomplete.
 A ratio of completed subtasks is displayed at the bottom of the parent card.

-Click the Settings icon in the upper-right corner of the Smartsheet window to open the Card View Settings form—then designate an existing checkbox column (or create a new checkbox column from the form) as your Subtask Checklist Field.
+Click the Settings icon in the upper-right corner of the Smartsheet window to open Card View Settings—then, designate an existing checkbox column (or create a new checkbox column from the form) as your Subtask Checklist Field.